JamesHagerman/BBB-BM-Lights-2015/README.md

 Things to do
 ============
 - LOAD SHADERS FROM FILES!
-- Figure out shader-to-led map!
-Way more pixels on the screen than on the LEDS...
     - Clean up animation switching
     - Figure out how to swap shader programs!
+    - Build a UI state machine
+- AUDIO INPUT!
+    - Alsa mixer level maybe set via command line? or maybe a config file?
+    - Onscreen volume control so we can control source input attenuation
+- Interface updates!

 - Remove the stupid text and all calls trying to put crap on the screen
 - Remove the status square and text at the top of the screen